q3blend/BotBuilder-Wit.ai/README.md

 ```
 where the action name is how you defined it in your application.

+## Use Case and Features
+This is useful when you want to create a bot using wit.ai for language understanding and conversation flow.
+Microsoft Bot Framework is useful for making it easy to publish on several channels and having a good code structure.
+It's a great place to implement your action and update the wit context variables as well.

 ## Sample
 ### Weather App
 The WitWeather sample uses [Wit.ai weather application](https://wit.ai/q3blend/weatherApp).